 - size: specifies the size of the target image.
 If you use an operation not requiring a size, then use a placeholder like

 - filter: parameters like

 - origin_image_url: that's an easy one :)

-Cloudimage's resizing servers, located in 3 data centers worldwide (Canada, France and Singapore) will download your origin image from origin_image_url, transform it based on the operation, size and filter parameters and finally display it on your website or mobile app through a rocket fast CDN.
+Cloudimage's resizing servers, located in three data centers worldwide (Canada, France, and Singapore) will download your original image from origin_image_url, transform it based on the operation, size and filter parameters, and finally, display it on your website or mobile app through a rocket fast CDN.

-An example with an origin image hosted on your web server, Amazon S3 bucket or any other storage accessible over HTTP.
+An example with an original image hosted on your web server, Amazon S3 bucket, or any other storage accessible over HTTP.

-If you host your images on a Web Server, Image Repository or Storage Bucket sitting behind a Firewall, make sure your images are accessible over HTTP or HTTPS.
-Otherwise, Cloudimage servers will not be able to download the origins.
+If you host your images on a Web Server, Image Repository, or Storage Bucket sitting behind a Firewall, make sure your images are accessible over HTTP or HTTPS.
+Otherwise, Cloudimage servers will not be able to download the originals.

 Origin Image URL: //sample.li/paris.jpg

 Greyscale thumbnail: //demo.cloudimg.io/width/300/fgrey/sample.li/paris.jpg

 All these images are delivered by default over the 200 Points of Presence (PoPs) of our CDN and will load rocket fast worldwide.
 The purpose of this documentation is to explain all available parameters.